Muaz

 Geographical Distribution

-Most common in urban areas with sizable Muslim communities, notably in Sydney, Melbourne, and Brisbane, with higher frequencies in suburbs known for cultural diversity.
+Most commonly found in Australian metropolitan areas with large Muslim communities, such as Sydney, Melbourne, and Brisbane, with less frequency in rural regions.

 Numerological Significance